Don't Worry, Be Happy – Ten pieces of uplifting music

 Who knew that an English composer called Percy Whitlock, who spent the last 15 years of his comparatively short life in the south coast resort town of Bournemouth, had composed a “Spade and Bucket” polka?

-Inspired by that Mixtape, we’ve gathered together some of the happiest music we could find from nearly 300 years of classical music, with a famous show-tune thrown in, plus an invocation – Don’t Worry, Be Happy – in a vocal arrangement which has every right to call itself a classic.
+We’ve gathered together some of the happiest music we could find from nearly 300 years of classical music, with a famous show-tune thrown in, plus an invocation – Don’t Worry, Be Happy – in a vocal arrangement which has every right to call itself a classic.

 So, to lift your mood instantly, just sing, hum or tap along...
 One, two, you know what to do…